Monthly Maintenance Checklist

 Unit not removing moisture

 Make sure doors and windows are closed, confirm the filter is clean, and set humidity to 45–50% for best results.
+If room conditions still stay damp, recheck capacity with the sizing calculator and use the not collecting water guide for a faster diagnosis path.

 Ice buildup on coils

 Move the unit to a warmer area, raise the room temperature above 65°F, or select a model rated for low temperatures.
+Basement users should also compare cold-room guidance in the basement guide.

 Water bucket fills too fast

 Switch to continuous drainage, confirm the drain hose is clear, or use a model with a built-in pump.
+If you need help choosing the route, use the drainage planner.

 Unit shuts off early